GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 support for it](https://developer.apple.com/news/?id=z0i801mg) starting in iOS 14 and macOS Big Sur.
-Though Safari doesn't support the Web OTP JavaScript API, by annotating `input` element with `autocomplete=["one-time-code"]`, the default keyboard automatically suggests you to enter the OTP if the SMS message complies with the format.
+Though Safari doesn't support the Web OTP JavaScript API, by annotating `input` element with `autocomplete=["one-time-code"]`, the default keyboard automatically suggests that you enter the OTP if the SMS message complies with the format.

 ### Is it safe to use SMS as a way to authenticate?